 I remember every single detail of the day my daughter was born.
-When the D-day had arrived, for a moment I was like no let her stay inside of me.
-Separation anxiety.
-When I recollect about it today, I smile at that thought.
+As the D-day approached, there was a moment when I hesitated, almost wishing for her to stay inside me, a touch of separation anxiety.
+Looking back on it now, I can’t help but smile at that fleeting thought.

-The first time I held her close to me-first kiss, the first time I breastfed her, the first picture and a lot more first times…they are memories of a lifetime.
-They all are still fresh in my mind.
-Due to the pandemic, her first year of schooling was online.
-This year, her on-campus school resumed.
+I vividly recall the first time I held her close, her first kiss, the first time I breastfed her, her first picture, and countless other first moments – they remain etched in my memory.
+Due to the pandemic, her first year of schooling was online, but this year, her on-campus school resumed.

-I had a strange feeling whenever I thought that V (the name of my daughter begins with the alphabet V) would be in school for little more than three hours.
-I guess the feeling is natural for every mother.
-Of course, I want her to go to school, learn, play, and enjoy.
-School is fun.
-I had a great time in school.
-But then this is also the first time that I would be leaving V amongst people other than family.
-So far I had hardly left her and gone out.
-When I did, it was either with my husband or grandparents.
-I was sure V was going to adapt well to the new environment.
+I experienced a unique mix of emotions as I thought about V (my daughter, whose name starts with the letter V) spending a little over three hours in school.
+It’s a natural feeling for every mother.
+I want her to go to school, learn, play, and enjoy because school is where I had a great time.
+However, it’s also the first time I’d be leaving V among people other than our family.
+So far, I had hardly been away from her.
+When I did leave, it was always with my husband or grandparents.
+I was confident that V would adapt well to her new environment.

 Please do share your thoughts and experiences in the comments section.
 Thank you.

 Read more articles in the Be Candid Section: